Skip To Main Content

 Advanced Choir

 Advanced Choir is a more thorough study of the art of choral singing.
 Students will sing more complex repertoire, gain a deeper understanding of vocal technique, and grow both as a choral ensemble and as an individual vocalist.
-There are multiple performances throughout the year, including the Christmas Concert, Benaroya Hall Festival, and Spring Concerts.
-There will also be opportunities to perform various choir festivals and competitions throughout the state.
-It is recommended for students to have taken at least one semester of Choir (or Window Choir) before taking Advanced Choir.
+Students enrolled must have taken a previous choir course at Prep or have other outside choral experience as a perquisite for placement.
+This class rehearses during the school day and performs at the Fall Concert, Christmas Concert, Benaroya Hall, and joins Window Choir in traveling to festivals and competitions around the state.
 This course is being offered as a yearlong course, with the option to take just a single semester in the fall.

 This course is offered for sophomores, juniors and seniors